Google Maps Platform targets on-demand rides and deliveries with new location and routing tools

 Food delivery services have seen a particularly strong surge in demand as pandemic-wary consumers avoid busy eateries and more restaurants are forced to rely on takeout services.
 This trend has also permeated the retail landscape, where delivery drivers are in high demand.

-Google launched the first incarnation of its Maps ride-sharing product back In 2018 as part of the Google Maps Platform launch.
+Google launched the first incarnation of its Maps ride-sharing product back in 2018 as part of the Google Maps Platform launch.
 The feature enabled developers from ride-hailing companies like MyTaxi to integrate turn-by-turn navigation, voice guidance, real-time traffic information, rerouting, and more familiar features from the consumer version of Google Maps.
 This saves drivers the inconvenience of switching between their main driver app and third-party navigation apps such as Waze, Here, and Google Maps.
 It also promises more accurate location data that helps ride-hailing platforms allocate the most readily available driver.

 From today, Google is pushing a handful of new features into limited availability.